JiyanBlack/Machine_Learning_Coursera_Note/Week1.md

   * a -- how big step between each trial

 <strong>All thetas should be updated simutaneously.</strong>
+This algorithm can converge to a local minumum.
+Because the partial differential part (∂J(θ...) / ∂θj) or slope is closer to 0 when J(theta) is closer to the local minimun.

 ## Classification
 Goal: get a discrete value output